rwxrob/zet/20211115160539/README.md

 don't care *how* these practices are fulfilled, only that they are.
 Some can be scripted, some are simply a matter of documentation, but all are required for *any* real application to makes it into your production cluster.
-You could say that every application can implement it's own *methods* for the same *operations*.
-Operations are the actions taken by an cloud-native admin, or by a script for the admin.
+You could say that every application can implement its own *methods* for the same *operations*.
+Operations are the actions taken by any cloud-native admin, or by a script for the admin.

 To be clear, this is not yet-another-application-abstraction (even though it can be implemented as such).
 It's just a matter of agreeing on